equinor/radix-platform/public-site/site/guides/resource-request/index.md

 ![container-cpu](container-cpu.png)

 The graph shows how many replicas are running in production and how the CPU usage has been the last 7 days for each replica.
 Tests are run continuously towards `radix-api`, so there will always be a base CPU usage.
-This does not need to be the case with other api.
+This does not need to be the case with other API.

 For `radix-api` normal load gives between 100-200ms of CPU time, peaking at around 400ms.
 Given us the following setup: